jordiprats/cfn-tool/README.md

 # cfn

-A command-line tool to list AWS CloudFormation stacks with filtering capabilities.
+A command-line tool to manage AWS CloudFormation stacks.